Ahuna Mons

 Ahuna Mons (/@'hu:n@ 'mQnz/) is the largest mountain on the dwarf planet and asteroid Ceres.
 It protrudes above the cratered terrain, is not an impact feature, and is the only mountain of its kind on Ceres.
-Bright streaks run top to bottom on its slopes; these streaks are thought to be salt, similar to the better known Cererian bright spots, and likely resulted from cryovolcanic activity from Ceres's interior.
+Bright streaks run top to bottom on its slopes which are thought to be salt, similar to the better known Cererian bright spots, and likely resulted from cryovolcanic activity from Ceres's interior.
 It is named after the traditional post-harvest festival Ahuna of the Sümi Naga people of India.
 In July 2018, NASA released a comparison of physical features, including Ahuna Mons, found on Ceres with similar ones present on Earth.

 Discovery

 The mountain was discovered on images taken by the Dawn spacecraft in orbit around Ceres in 2015.
 It is estimated to have an average height of about 4 km and a maximum height of about 5 km on its steepest side; it is about 20 km wide at the base.